R-mode oscillations and rocket effect in rotating superfluid neutron stars. I. Formalism: Perturbed hydrodynamical equations

 on the other hand the continuity equation for the countermoving dof depends on it.
-It is useful to employ as a second continuity equation the one for the charged fraction, $x_c=\rho_c/\rho$, which is given by
+We shall assume that the mass creation rate is given by \be \Gamma_n = \bar \Gamma_n + \delta \Gamma_n \,, \ee where $\bar \Gamma_n$ is a steady mass creation rate, and $\delta \Gamma_n$ is a small fluctuation on the top of it.
+Then, employing as a second continuity equation the one for the charged fraction, $x_c=\rho_c/\rho$, we have that